ismail2009/Command_Line/README.md

 ![alt text](https://www.maketecheasier.com/assets/uploads/2017/01/command-line-terminal-edit-preferences-menu-colors-tab.png)

 - By default, the “Use colors from system theme” option is active.
 Just disable it, and you can choose from built-in schemes.
-For example, I selected the ‘Black on light yellow’ scheme for my terminal.

 Using Shortcuts in Terminal